Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Optimization with Full Opaque Support

 In this section, we study the assortment optimization problem \eqref{opt:assort} with general prices.
 Unfortunately, the convex combination \eqref{eq:opq-tra-r-rho} does not hold when prices are not equal.
 As a result, the proof techniques applicable to uniformly priced products cannot be directly extended to this more general case.

-Motivated by the nested-by-valuation structure for the Opaque-MNL model under uniform prices and the nested-by-revenue structure for the traditional MNL model, we propose a natural nested-by-revenue-and-valuation (NRV) heuristic.
+Motivated by the nested-by-valuation structure of the Opaque-MNL model under uniform prices and the nested-by-revenue structure of the traditional MNL model, we propose a natural Nested-by-Revenue-and-Valuation (NRV) heuristic. \cor{Throughout, we assume that products are labeled according to a fixed original index order $1,2,\ldots,n$.
+For each $i,j\in\{1,\ldots,n\}$, let $S_{r(i)}$ denote the set of the top $i$ products in decreasing revenue order, and let $S_{v(j)}$ denote the set of the top $j$ products in decreasing valuation order, where ties in both rankings are broken lexicographically according to the original product index. } The NRV heuristic then considers candidate assortments of the form $S_{r(i)}\cap S_{v(j)}$.
 This heuristic has the advantage of being efficient computationally, since it only evaluates $O(n^2)$ candidate assortments.
-It is important to note that while assortment $\cpr{1, 3}$ in the earlier example in Figure \ref{fig:unnested-averse} is not nested-by-revenue, it is indeed nested by revenue and valuation.
+It is important to note that while assortment $\cpr{1, 3}$ in Figure \ref{fig:unnested-averse} is not nested-by-revenue, it is indeed nested by revenue and valuation.
 In fact, in our numerical experiments in Section \ref{sec:numerics}, we see that this heuristic is optimal in a wide majority of instances.

-One aspect to consider for the NRV heuristic is tie-breaks.
-In the traditional selling mechanism, tie-breaks are not necessary, since if $r_i = r_j$ for two products $i$ and $j$, then $j$ is in the optimal assortment if $i$ is in the optimal assortment.
+One subtle aspect of the NRV heuristic is tie-breaking.
+In the traditional MNL model, tie-breaks are not necessary, since if $r_i = r_j$ for two products $i$ and $j$, then $j$ is in the optimal assortment if $i$ is in the optimal assortment.
 Therefore, it is sufficient to select all products whose revenues exceed the threshold.
-However, this is not always the case for opaque selling, even for identical products.
+Under Opaque-MNL, however, this simplification no longer applies.
+Even when products are identical, adding an additional product may either increase or decrease revenue.
+The NRV heuristic accounts for this feature by fixing a lexicographic tie-breaking rule and evaluating intersections of prefixes in the revenue and valuation rankings, rather than simply selecting all products above given thresholds.